Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Study Rationale

 Following practices established in prior research~\cite{vasconcelos2023explanationsreduceoverrelianceai}, we deliberately constrain our decision support to these fundamental features for several reasons: First, target and real-time data visualization represent core functionalities broadly used in existing decision-support tools.
 Second, simple AI suggestions enable direct investigation of user reliance on AI assistance under different visualizations, without the additional cognitive complexity and potential confounding effects introduced by detailed explanations~\cite{Jiang2018ToTrustOrNotToTrust}.

-While more advanced support -- such as comparative visualizations, AI-generated explanations, or uncertainty displays -- may offer added benefits, we intentionally focus on these fundamental forms to isolate the role of embedded visualizations in spatial decision-making and AI reliance.
-This controlled setup provides a baseline for future studies exploring richer decision-support designs.
+While more advanced support, such as comparative visualizations, AI-generated explanations, and uncertainty displays, may offer added benefits, we intentionally focus on these fundamental forms to isolate the role of embedded visualizations in spatial decision-making and AI reliance.
+This controlled setup provides a baseline for future studies exploring richer decision supports.